mkhrussell/mkhrussell.github.io/_pages/resume.md

 ## Awards

 `2014`
-__Iconic Team of 2nd Half 2014,__ For outstanding performace of the team.
+__Iconic Team of 2nd Half 2014,__ For outstanding performance of the team.

 `2013`
-__Icon of the Month - May 2013,__ For outstanding performace in the project.
+__Icon of the Month - May 2013,__ For outstanding performance in the project.

 `2012`
-__Icon of the Month - October 2012,__ For outstanding performace in the project.
+__Icon of the Month - October 2012,__ For outstanding performance in the project.

 `2010`
-__Airtel Team Award,__ For billing performance imporvement.
+__Airtel Team Award,__ For post-paid billing performance improvement.

 ## References

 Available on request.

+---

 ### Last updated
 December 2019